Outside the UK

-If you are considering the possibility of staying on in the UK to work after your studies you can find full details of all the options that could be available to you within the UK Visas and Immigration section of the GOV.UK website (UK Visas and Immigration is part of the Home Office and has replaced the UK Border Agency).
+If you are considering the possibility of staying on in the UK to work after your studies you can find full details of all the options that could be available to you within the UK Visas and Immigration section of the opens in a new windowGOV.UK website.

 The UK Council for International Student Affairs (UKCISA) provides information for international students on opens in a new windowworking in the UK after your studies, but please also check the UK Visas and Immigration section on GOV.UK for the latest official information.

 If you are a European Economic Area (EEA) or Swiss national, then the above information about UK immigration and visas does not apply to you.
 Please see instead the relevant section on the opens in a new windowGOV.UK website.